fhunleth/embedded-elixir/content/post/2018-01-08-firmware-revert.md

 There are even more ways to ensure that your device can protect against buggy firmware.
 As you'd expect, this topic has quite a bit of depth that isn't covered here.
-Nonetheless, Nerves can support many of these strategies since so many lowlevel details can be tweaked.
+Nonetheless, Nerves can support many of these strategies since so many low level details can be tweaked.
 If you need to implement something more exotic and don't know where to look, post a question to the [elixir-lang Slack][elixir-lang slack].
 It's possible that someone has a custom Nerves system (possibly not public) that implements it.